Vladislav-Kalinichenko/AHRS-gamepad-tracker/README.md

 Has a much broader sensor selection - over 12 options, can use 5DOF and 3DOF configs, wireless (battery powered).

 This code is just an add-on to convert degrees into axis movements to use as a substitution for EDTracker to play certain games on MacOS with head tracking (e.g. flight sims).
-Arduino Joystick library by Hieronimus has ben used.
+Arduino Joystick library by Hieronimus has been used.

 The original project uses OpenTrack protocol and works like a charm by itself, but OpenTrack is not an option on macOS because of a lack of support.